arangodb/docs/site/content/http/collections/collection-creating.md

                       (excluding smart edge collections)
-                    - `enterprise-hash-smart-edge` default sharding used for new smart edge collections starting from version 3.4 If no sharding strategy is specified, the default will be `hash` for all collections, and `enterprise-hash-smart-edge` for all smart edge collections (requires the *Enterprise Edition* of ArangoDB).
+                    - `enterprise-hash-smart-edge` default sharding used for new smart edge collections starting from version 3.4
+                    - `enterprise-hex-smart-vertex` sharding used for vertex collections of EnterpriseGraphs
+                    If no sharding strategy is specified, the default is `hash` for all normal collections, `enterprise-hash-smart-edge` for all smart edge collections, and `enterprise-hex-smart-vertex` for EnterpriseGraph
+                    vertex collections (the latter two require the *Enterprise Edition* of ArangoDB).
                     Manually overriding the sharding strategy does not yet provide a benefit, but it may later in case other sharding strategies are added.
+                distributeShardsLike:
+                  type: string
+                  description: |+
+                    The name of another collection.
+If this property is set in a cluster, the collection copies the `replicationFactor`, `numberOfShards` and `shardingStrategy` properties from the specified collection (referred to as the _prototype collection_) and distributes the shards of this collection in the same way as the shards of the other collection.
+In an Enterprise Edition cluster, this data co-location is utilized to optimize queries.
+                    You need to use the same number of `shardKeys` as the prototype collection, but you can use different attributes.
+                    The default is `""`.
+                    **Note** Using this parameter has consequences for the prototype collection.
+It can no longer be dropped, before the sharding-imitating collections are dropped.
+Equally, backups and restores of imitating collections alone generate warnings (which can be overridden) about a missing sharding prototype.
+                isSmart:
+                  type: boolean
+                  description: |+
+                    Whether the collection is for a SmartGraph or EnterpriseGraph (Enterprise Edition only).
+This is an internal property.
+                isDisjoint:
+                  type: boolean
+                  description: |+
+                    Whether the collection is for a Disjoint SmartGraph (Enterprise Edition only).
+This is an internal property.
+                smartGraphAttribute:
+                  type: string
+                  description: |+
+                    The attribute that is used for sharding vertices with the same value of this attribute are placed in the same shard.
+All vertices are required to have this attribute set and it has to be a string.
+Edges derive the attribute from their connected vertices.
+                    This feature can only be used in the *Enterprise Edition*.
                 smartJoinAttribute:
                   type: string
                   description: |+